programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 length(words[[1]])
 ```

-This yields the more sensible result of `89`, indicating that there are 89 words in this
+The result is `89`, indicating that there are 89 words in this
 paragraph of text.

-The separation of the document into individual words makes it easy to see how many times
+The separation of the document into individual words makes it possible to see how many times
 each word was used in the text.
-The cleanest way of doing this is to first apply the
+To do so, we first apply the
-`table` function to the words in the first (and here, only) document and then to split
+`table` function to the words in the first (and here, only) document and then split
 apart the names and values of the table into a single data frame.
 This, along with printing
 out the result, is accomplished by the following lines of code: